aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 After the playbook run finishes, EOS CLI intended configuration files were written to `intended/configs`.

 To build and deploy the configurations to your switches, run the playbook called `deploy.yml`.
 This assumes that your Ansible host has access and authentication rights to the switches.
-Those auth variables were defined in DC1_FABRIC.yml.
+Those auth variables are defined in FABRIC.yml.

 ``` bash
 ### Build configurations & Push Configs to switches